Engine Sentai Go-onger: Episodes

 The episodes (whose titles contain a kanji phrase followed by a katakana phrase) are titled as Grand Prix (グランプリ, Guran Puri), or "GP" for short, each ending with a Go-on Seminar, a Gaiark Seminar, or the one-time Samurai Seminar, to explain a trivial fact relating to a character or element in the show.
 The eyecatch has the five main Engines racing, with a different one winning each week (or all in the last episode).

-Production

-The trademark for the series was filed by Toei Company on September 28, 2007.